typelevel/doobie/doc/src/main/tut/10-Custom-Mappings.md

 title: Custom Mappings
 ---

-In this chapter we examine using custom `Meta` instances to provide new column mappings, and `Composite` mappings to provide new multi-column mappings.
+In this chapter we examine using custom `Meta` instances to provide single-column mappings, and custom `Composite` mappings to provide new multi-column mappings.

 ### Setting Up